NCEAS/fairdataone/README.md

     figures and tables in this file)
   - [:file\_folder: data](/manuscript/data): Data used in the analysis.
-    Most data are retrieved from a data archive, but small static data files are also retrieved from this directory.
+    Most data are retrieved from a data archive, but small static data files may also be retrieved from this directory.
   - [:file\_folder: figures](/manuscript/figures): Plots and other
-    illustrations
+    illustrations.

-## How to run in your broswer or download and run locally
+## How to run run locally

 This research compendium has been developed using the statistical programming language R. To work with the compendium, you will need